 Ask a local about Copper Country culture, and you're likely to hear details of Cornish pasties and Finnish saunas.
 But more importantly, they'll tell you about a thing called sisu (see-soo)—a Finnish term that can't be fully translated.
 It's grit.
 Determination.
 Resilience.
 Perseverance.
 It's a form of courage that doesn't come and go.

 The miners and loggers of the 19th century built their community on sisu, and up in the Copper Country, it's a way of life still today.

 Houghton and Hancock: The Sister Cities

-Houghton, Michigan, was named one of the best rural places to live in the United States in Norman Crampton's The 100 Best Small Towns in America.
-College Magazine ranks Michigan Tech the safest college campus in the nation.
+Houghton, Michigan, is ranked among the 50 Charming Small Towns in America by HGTV and in the top 10 Most Beautiful Small Towns in America by Architectural Digest.
+Niche.com ranks Michigan Tech the safest public college campus in Michigan.
 Friendly and welcoming, Houghton's historic downtown features locally owned shops, eateries, museums, and brewpubs, while chain restaurants and major shopping outlets are a short car ride away on the business strip.

 Across the Portage Canal Lift Bridge is Houghton's sister city, Hancock, the northernmost city in Michigan and one of the leading small arts towns in the Upper Midwest.
-Home to the area's Community Arts Center and Finlandia University—which is known for its programs in arts and design—Hancock fosters and supports the arts as a strong and growing component of its identity.
+Home to the area's Community Arts Center, Hancock fosters and supports the arts as a strong and growing component of its identity.
 Individual art exhibits and shows take place every year, highlighting the caliber of local artists and craftspeople.

 Houghton, its sister city Hancock, and the surrounding towns have a combined population of approximately 15,000.
 That number grows to more than 22,000 when including the Michigan Tech student population.
 The University is embraced by the community—the town-and-gown dynamic is one of cooperation and mutual support.
 Athletic events are well attended by local residents who are not affiliated with the University, and pride in Michigan Tech is regularly on display.